less-exelant/measuring-segregation/README.md

 # **Segregation Metrics and Housing Equity Repository**

-This repository analyzes segregation patterns and quantifies the impact of housing policies using advanced metrics and geospatial analysis.
-It supports fair housing claims and evaluates the impact of preemption laws like Florida’s Live Local Act (LLA) on housing equity.
+This repository is a comprehensive tool for analyzing segregation patterns and quantifying the impact of housing policies.
+It uses advanced statistical and geospatial metrics to support fair housing claims and evaluate the impact of preemption laws like Florida’s Live Local Act (LLA) on housing equity.
+This repository aims to provide actionable insights for researchers, policymakers, and advocates.

 ---